Mindfulness contributes to culture change

-This is exactly what can enable behavior change!
+This is exactly what can enable behaviour change!

 In order that Mindfulness programs at the workplace serve as catalysts for culture change, they need to have reach across the company.
 Scaling the program in large global organizations requires leadership interest, commitment & involvement.
-It is also vital to have champions who can spread awareness of the program, communicate success stories, and act on feedback.
+It is also vital to have champions who can spread awareness of the program.
+These champions communicate success stories and act on feedback.
 This is especially important as participation in such programs is voluntary.

 Culture change certainly requires more than Mindfulness programs.
 Leadership intervention is critical to remove roadblocks which exist in organization structure, policies, procedures, systems, facilities, and mitigate certain external conditions.

 I believe Mindfulness programs at the workplace can offer a number of benefits to both the individual and the organization, and are time well spent.